older drivers always pay more

 Seniors driving older automobiles may want to think about dropping collision and/or comprehensive coverages.
 As a rule, if your vehicle is worth less than 10 times the amount you pay for those coverages, it may not be worth keeping them.

 Seniors can also consider raising their deductibles.
-While having to pay a $1,000 deductible might seem steep on a fixed income, comprehensive and collision claims occur, on average, only once every 11 or 12 years per driver, according to the Insurance Information Institute.
+While having to pay a $1,000 deductible might seem steep on a fixed income, if you drive fairly infrequently, the risk of a comprehensive or collision claim could be pretty low.
 Setting your deductible amounts aside in an interest-accruing account and bumping up deductibles can lead to significant savings.

 Car insurance companies take into account how much you drive when determining your car insurance rate.
 If you've begun to limit your driving, make sure your insurance company knows — you may be able to get a car insurance discount for driving limited miles.